- On Sunday May 10th, 53 new cases of COVID-19 were announced bringing the known total to 1,164. The death toll is currently at 64. More details here.

 to stop COVID-19 from spreading.

 There is no health care in villages in Darfur, Sudan, but I believe we can help.
-Please will you enable us to provide five bars of soap to each family in the Kids for Kids villages?
+Please will you enable us to provide five bars of soap to each family?
 We need it right now, if there is to be a chance of making a difference.
 We have already delivered soap for the first 19 Kids for Kids’ villages – there are another 81 – and then all the other villages in Darfur.

 £20 will provide 5 bars of soap, illustrated instruction leaflets, and transportation to the village – for 10 families.
 We have already delivered soap to 19 villages.
 Just £380 per village; an average of 225 families in each.
-There are 105 Kids for Kids villages, but over 900 in Darfur.
+There are 100 Kids for Kids villages, but over 900 in Darfur.
 Every family needs our help and every single bar of soap will make a difference.
 I would appreciate any help you can give by supporting our Covid-19 Appeal for Soap.

 Please watch this video.
 Really clear advice from Dr. Clifford Mann OBE, the NHS lead for emergencies, being interviewed by Dr Omar Bagadi, about the implications for Sudan, and the rest of us.
 Please look after yourself and your family.
 We are not going to be clear of the danger for many months.
-The virus has reached Darfur now and people are dying in El Fasher and Mellit towns.
-In rural villages of Darfur where water is scarce, where people are struggling to eat, the danger is very real.
+Please think too about what could happen if it takes off in Africa.
+In Darfur where water is scarce, where people are struggling to eat, the danger is very real.
 We must provide soap – urgently.
 And all our other help – if you would like to learn more about our water projects, please click here.

 “People ask me how families can isolate in Darfur.
 I’m afraid the simple answer is, they cannot.
 They eat together, sharing a dish and eating with their right hands.
 That is why washing is imperative – and washing properly, not sparingly as is normal because of the absence of clean running water close at hand in any village.
 We are doing our best to drill more handpumps but there is a lack of fuel across the whole of Sudan which means the drilling rig cannot move at the moment.
 They cannot store food for more than a short time because of the heat and the lack of electricity (fridges etc) so shopping in markets – if they have the money – means again, it is impossible to isolate.
 Stories that the virus will die in heat are no good, as I understand it will survive in temperatures of over 50 degrees.” – Patricia Parker MBE, Founder.

 As you know I have already been asking help to provide goat’s milk for children and eggs for the elderly, to help them build up resistance, as anyone who is malnourished will have even less of a chance against the virus.
 But it is equally important to stop the virus now, before it is too late.
 Soap will save lives.

 Please donate if you can, at this link here.
-To donate from outside the UK, please see our Project Appeal on GlobalGiving.
-Visit our News Page for regularly updated news about COVID-19 in Darfur.
-Please can you also download our Urgent Soap Appeal as a PDF and send it to your friends asking them to donate?
+Thank you so much.
+To donate from outside the UK, please donate to our Project Appeal via GlobalGiving.
 To learn more about Kids for Kids, please watch this recent interview with Patricia Parker MBE.